niksudan/concert-tracker/README.md

-# Concert Tracker
+# 🎵 Concert Tracker

-A website for tracking concerts of your favourite artists.
+A website to figure out which of your top artists you've not seen live

 ## Installation